honestjs/website/docs/components/middleware.md

 # Middleware

 Middleware consists of functions executed before the route handler.
 They can perform a wide range of tasks, such as logging, authentication, and request parsing.

-HonestJS provides a flexible middleware system that allows you to apply middleware at the global, controller, and handler levels.
+## Use Cases

+Middleware is versatile and can be used for a variety of cross-cutting concerns, including:

+-   **Logging:** Recording details about incoming requests and outgoing responses.
+-   **Authentication/Authorization:** Validating credentials or permissions before allowing access to a route.
+-   **Request Parsing:** Parsing request bodies (e.g., JSON, form-data).
+-   **Security:** Adding security headers (e.g., CORS, CSRF protection).
+-   **Caching:** Implementing caching strategies to improve performance.
+-   **Rate Limiting:** Protecting your API from abuse.

 ## Creating Middleware